Tomorrow or Tommorrow Which One Is Correct

 Whether you’re a student polishing an essay or a professional crafting an email, using correct English spelling is crucial for credibility.

 In this article, we’ll clear the confusion around tomorrow vs tommorrow, explain why one is right and the other isn’t, and equip you with tools and tips to remember the correct spelling every time.
+Let’s get to the bottom of it once and for all.

 Quick Summary

-Double Letters Are Often the Culprit
+Why This Confusion Happens: Double Letters Are Often the Culprit

+Words like “accommodation,” “occasionally,” and “recommend” confuse many because of their double letters.
 The mistake with tommorrow arises from a similar assumption: that there should be two m’s but that’s not the case.

 Autocorrect Can Help Or Hurt

+While smartphones and grammar tools often catch the mistake, they can also teach bad habits.
 Over-relying on them means you might not learn the correct form by heart, which can cause issues in handwritten or offline contexts.

-A Word from Middle English
+The Origin and Meaning of A Word from Middle English

-The word tomorrow stems from Middle English tomorwe, a contraction of “to morrow,” literally meaning “on the morrow” or the next day (Oxford English Dictionary).
+The word stems from Middle English tomorwe, a contraction of “to morrow,” literally meaning “on the morrow” or the next day (Oxford English Dictionary).

 Modern-Day Usage